Nkaka23dev/Nkaka23dev/README.md

-### Hi there , I' m Eric Nkaka
+### I am Eric Nkaka

-### 👨🏻‍💻 &nbsp;About Me
+### About Me
 My passion lies in the field of Web and Mobile app development, and I am always looking to enhance my skills.
 I am currently seeking to collaborate with other full-stack developers..
-Feel free to reach out to me at[(nkakaeric96@gmail.com](nkakaeric96@gmail.com)
+Feel free to reach out to me at[(nkakaeric96@gmail.com](nkakaeric96@gmail.com)]
 <!-- - 👀 I’m interested in Web and Mobile app development
 - I’m currently working on The Gym Rwanda projects
 - I’m looking to collaborate with other full stack developers